PancakesLmao/AWS-FCJ-Study-Resources/Settings/Security Group.md

 The type is where you choose the specific type of protocol to open to network traffic.
 You can choose a common protocol, such as SSH (for a Linux instance), RDP (for a Windows instance), and HTTP and HTTPS to allow internet traffic to reach your instance.
 ## Protocol
 Internet protocols are different ways that computers and other services on the internet can send information to each other.
 The protocol section shows the protocol to allow for the protocol type.
+The most common protocols are
+- 6 (TCP)
-The most common protocols are 6 (TCP), 17 (User Datagram Protocol, or UDP), and 1 (Internet Control Message Protocol, or ICMP).
+- 17 (User Datagram Protocol, or UDP)
+- 1 (Internet Control Message Protocol, or ICMP).
 ## Port range
 The port range verifies the ports that are allowed to pass traffic for each protocol type.
 You can specify a single port number (for example, 22), or range of port numbers (for example, 7000-8000).
 ## Source